 Listed below are the categories you can enter; we’ve got something for everyone!
-If you think your business has got what it takes, read the criteria thoroughly and send us your entry.
+If you think your business has got what it takes, read the criteria thoroughly and start your entry here.

 All companies must fulfil the following general criteria for entry as well as the specific category criteria: